igocreate/igo/docs/guide/forms.md

 ## Setting up the Schema

-Every form in Igo begins with a schema definition.
+Every form in Igo.js begins with a schema definition.
 The schema outlines the attributes the form will accept and their respective types.

 ```javascript
 const schema = {